RaniMounikaKotakadi/gcp/gcp/README.md

-# 🚀 GCP Project Bootstrap & Terraform Automation
+gcloud # 🚀 GCP Project Bootstrap & Terraform Automation

 This repository automates the creation and management of **Google Cloud projects** and resources **Google Cloud Functions**, **Load Balancer**, **Service Accounts**, and **secure IAM setup**.using Bash scripts and Terraform.